mamengTang/HyperAD/README.md

 HyperAD is a novel hypergraph neural network framework designed to predict AD risk genes by explicitly modeling these higher-order associations of genes.

-Setup
 ------------------------
-The setup process for HyperAD requires the following steps:
 ### Download
 Download HyperAD.
 The following command clones the current HyperAD repository from GitHub: